survivejs/react-book/manuscript/15_understanding_decorators.md

 }
 ```

 Pushing the logic to a decorator allows us to keep our components simple.
 If we wanted to add more stores to the system and connect them to components, it would be trivial now.
-Even better we could connect multiple stores to a single component easily.
+Even better, we could connect multiple stores to a single component easily.

 ## Decorator Ideas